memoria-io/memoria-io.github.io/public/pages/about.md

 - SMEs undergoing digital transformation
 - Technical teams in need of cloud-native guidance

-#### Why Memoria IO

-- Deep expertise in JVM ecosystems and cloud infrastructure
-- Lean, iterative development with close client collaboration
-- Emphasis on secure, resilient, and maintainable systems

 ##### Our System & Software Architecture and Best Practices

 - Microservices